 Deconica inquilina EU - a species in rotting grass with a peelable cap cuticle long reported from the PNW and now finally verified from WA by DNA to match 18 or so EU sequences.
-See below for a lookalike.
+See below for lookalikes.

-Deconica cf inquilina but not (sp.
-PNW02) - found four times in WA (once in dung, once in grass and once on wood debris) and once in CA. These are all habitats that the real D. inquilina can supposedly be found on too, and the microscopy is also close to D. inquilina, but the sequences are much further away than PNW01 and PNW06.
+Deconica 'inquilina PNW02' - found three times in WA (once in dung, once in grass and once on wood debris) and once in CA. These are all habitats that the real D. inquilina can supposedly be found on too, and the microscopy is also close to D. inquilina, but the sequences are much further away than PNW01 and PNW06.

-Deconica sp.
-PNW03 - found in a grassy forest trailside, but nothing else is known about it yet.
-It also may also be one of the non-dung species mentioned below.
+Deconica PNW03 - found in a grassy forest trailside, but nothing else is known about it yet.

 Deconica crobula EU -